LEAVING SITE

 FUNGAL NAIL BED INFECTION

-Excilor and Excilor Forte are liquid formulas used to help treat infection by changing the pH level inside the nail which creates a hostile environment for fungi.
+Excilor and Excilor Forte are liquid formulas used to help treat infection by changing the pH level inside the nail, which creates a hostile environment for fungi.

 Treatment Considerations